pyro-ppl/numpyro/docs/source/contrib.rst

 Stein Variational Inference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Stein Variational Inference (SteinVI) is a family of VI techniques for approximate Bayesian inference based on
+Stein variational inference (SteinVI) is a family of VI techniques for approximate Bayesian inference based on
 Stein’s method (see [1] for an overview).
 It is gaining popularity as it combines
 the scalability of traditional VI with the flexibility of non-parametric particle-based methods.